hyprwm/hyprland-wiki/content/Configuring/Start.md

 Splitting hyprland's configuration across multiple files is an easier way of managing the configuration.
 To source or reference other files we use lua's [require](#require) function.

-You can refer to files relative to from the `hyprland.lua` location.
+You can refer to the files using relative paths from the location of `hyprland.lua`.
 Example:

 ```lua
 -- refers to $XDG_CONFIG_HOME/hypr/awesomeconf/keybinds.lua